count/hackathons/AirBnb/Hackathon/README.md

 6:50: Familiarising ourselves with new data

-7:10: Identify the questions you want to answer in your group

-7:30: Build your data story: analyse, interpret, and review
+7:10: Rounds of analysis: analyse, interpret, and review

-8:50: Share back stories at each table
+9:00: Share back stories at each table

-9:10: Wrap up
+9:20: Wrap up

 # The Data 📈: